 - When you find a home for sale that needs work, get a rough estimate for the repairs needed to make sure you can qualify for the purchase price plus repairs.

-- Get the home under contract, line up contractors to do the work, finalize budgets, and the loan amount.
+- Get the home under contract; line up contractors to do the work; and finalize budgets and the loan amount.

 - Close on the property.

 - Have an approved contractor make repairs on the home after closing, and the lender will pay that contractor directly from the proceeds of the loan.

 What are the drawbacks of an FHA 203k loan?

 When you get an FHA 203K loan, there are some definite drawbacks.
 For one thing, you must be an owner-occupant and live in the house at least one year.
 FHA 203k loans also can take much longer to close than a regular loan, with 60 day or longer close times not being uncommon.
 FHA 203k loans also tend to fall out of contract more often than regular loans.
 Because of the longer closing time and the frequency that FHA 203k loans fall apart, many sellers are hesitant to accept contracts with FHA 203k loans.

 That does not mean you cannot find a seller who will accept a contract with a 203k loan, but it will be more difficult.
 One great option for buyers looking to buy homes with 203k loans is HUD homes.
 HUD homes are government foreclosures, and the government prefers owner-occupants purchase them.
 HUD does not care if you use a 203k loan or cash to buy a HUD home.
 They look at both offers the same and give priority to owner-occupant buyers.